YooChangWan1969/build_Android_Apk_with_ubuntu_24.04_LTS_on_amd64_pc/readme.md

 # Third ....
 USING TERMINAL ...
 IN UBUNTU 24.04.

 # Step by step ...
-Build Android apk with Buildozer on ubuntu 24.04 LST
+Build Android apk with Buildozer on ubuntu 24.04 LST at Oracle VirtualBox

 1. sudo apt install python3-pip